puppetlabs-toy-chest/puppet-quest-guide/quests/roles_and_profiles.md

 expressive base of Puppet code.
 You may find that this kind of abstraction can be better achieved for your particular needs by modifying or abandoning the roles and profiles pattern.
-Even if this is your ultimate conclusion, however, you divergences should be well reasoned and based on strong understanding of the high-level abstraction that the roles and profiles pattern provides.
+Even if this is your ultimate conclusion, however, your divergences should be well reasoned and based on strong understanding of the high-level abstraction that the roles and profiles pattern provides.

 When you're ready to get started, enter the following command: